 How to Prohibit Surveillance Footage from Being Used as Evidence in a Criminal Case

 Ultimately, it is the judge’s decision whether or not surveillance footage can be used as valid evidence in a criminal case.
-There are three arguments criminal defense attorneys commonly use to have a video recording blocked from being used as evidence against you.
+There are three arguments a criminal defense attorney will commonly use to have a video recording blocked from being used as evidence against you.
 They include the following:

 - The footage was improperly obtained: In order for any type of evidence to be used in court, it must be legally acquired.
 Law enforcement must have a warrant to take surveillance footage as evidence.
 Any evidence (including video recordings) seized by an unreasonable search cannot be used to prosecute in a court of law.